orra-dev/orra/README.md

 # 🪡Orra

-Stop wrestling with brittle agent orchestration.
-Orra dynamically orchestrates your multi-agent applications using LLMs, providing built-in reliability and performance features that typically take months to build yourself.
+Build production-ready multi-agent applications without the complexity.
+Orra uses LLMs to dynamically orchestrate your services and agents, handling reliability and performance so you can focus on building features that matter.

 ## Current Release: Narwal 🐋🦄 (Alpha)